 The combat aircraft segment is growing faster than any other, with a CAGR of 4.8% during the forecast period.
 This rise is happening because countries like the U.S., China, and India are spending more money on defense.
 The U.S. Department of Defense’s 2023 budget includes $47 billion just for buying new aircraft, including advanced fighter jets like the F-35.
 Combat aircraft are very important for keeping countries safe and fighting modern wars.
 They use advanced technologies like stealth and precision weapons.
 SIPRI reports that global military spending reached $2.2 trillion in 2022, which means there will be steady demand for combat aircraft.
 Their fast growth shows how important they are for national security and global politics.

-The Narrow body aircraft segment was the most popular type of plane by capturing a 60.2% share of the market in 2024.
+The narrow-body aircraft segment was the most popular type of plane, capturing a 60.2% share of the market in 2025.
 These planes are used for short and medium flights, making them perfect for low-cost airlines and domestic travel.
-The FAA says that narrow body aircraft will make up 75% of all new planes delivered by 2042 because they are fuel-efficient and cheaper to operate.
+The FAA says that narrow-body aircraft will make up 75% of all new planes delivered by 2042 because they are fuel-efficient and cheaper to operate.
 Airbus and Boeing lead this segment with models like the A320 and 737.
-Narrow body aircraft are very important because they meet the rising demand for air travel, especially in growing markets like India and China.
+Narrow-body aircraft are very important because they meet the rising demand for air travel, especially in growing markets like India and China.
 Their affordability and flexibility make them the foundation of global aviation, supporting both local and international travel.

-The Wide body aircraft segment is the quickest expanding type of plane, with a CAGR of 5.1% because more people are traveling internationally, and airlines are adding more long-haul routes.
-Boeing predicts that airlines will need 7,200 new wide body planes by 2042, worth $2.3 trillion.
+The wide-body aircraft segment is the fastest-growing type of plane, with a CAGR of 5.1% because more people are traveling internationally, and airlines are adding more long-haul routes.
+Boeing predicts that airlines will need 7,200 new wide-body planes by 2042, worth $2.3 trillion.
 As people earn more money and the world becomes more connected, more travelers are flying long distances, creating demand for bigger planes.
 The International Civil Aviation Organization (ICAO) notes that international passenger traffic grew by 18% in 2023 compared to the previous year.
-Wide body aircraft are essential for connecting continents and helping global trade grow, making them a key focus for airlines that want to expand their networks.
+Wide-body aircraft are essential for connecting continents and helping global trade grow, making them a key focus for airlines that want to expand their networks.

 The Middle East is a strategic leader in the aircraft market because of its location as a global travel hub.
 While it has a smaller market share compared to North America and Asia-Pacific, its growth potential is huge.
 Boeing’s 2023 Market Outlook says the region will need 3,300 new planes by 2042, thanks to expanding international routes.
 Airlines like Emirates and Qatar Airways operate some of the largest fleets in the world, focusing on luxury flights and cargo services.
 Big investments in airports, like Dubai’s Al Maktoum International, show the region’s commitment to aviation growth.
 The Middle East’s leadership comes from its central location, booming tourism, and heavy investment in aviation infrastructure.